Komal-kalyanraman/container_manager/README.md

 # Container Manager

-**Container Manager** is a modular, production-ready C++ service for unified container management across Docker, Podman, more (planned).
+**Container Manager** is a modular, production-ready C++ service for unified container management across Docker, Podman, and more (planned).
 It supports REST, MQTT, MQ, D-Bus, gRPC (planned), Docker/Podman CLI, HTTP-API with incoming JSON & Protobuf data.
-Features: extensible architecture, replaceable database (Redis default), robust logging, thread pool for all protocols.
+Features: extensible architecture, pluggable database backend (embedded by default, Redis optional), robust logging, thread pool for all protocols.
 The project is modular, production-ready, and designed for extensibility.

 ## Features